FoamScience/configs.nvim/README.md

   - Type `:Copilot` in normal mode to login for the first time
   - `<tab>` will pick the suggestion, `<c-l>` will cycle through more suggestions if any
 - ~~[sg.lua:](lua/user/optional/sg.lua) public code search through [sourcegraph](https://sourcegraph.com)~~
-- [ai.lua:](lua/user/optional/ai.lua) a custom plugin for AI-assisted programming
+- ~~[ai.lua:](lua/user/ai.lua) a custom plugin for AI-assisted programming~~
+  - This is temporarily disabled, looking for better ways...
   - `<space>ac` in visual mode to send selected test to the AI agent.
   - `<space>ad` in visual mode to send selected code to the AI agent for diagnostics explanation.
   - `<space>ar` in visual mode to review selected lines of code.